Will I Go Bald If My Dad Is Bald?

 Healthy Diet: Hair Vitamins

 Eating the wrong food impacts your hair.
-While a healthy diet won't magically grow back lost hair, it can keep existing hair follicles strong and healthy.
+While a healthy diet won't magically regrow lost hair, it can help keep existing hair strong and healthy.
 Here's what you need to add to your diet:

 -